I love this Pancetta Wrapped Pork Roast recipe because it’s perfect for serving to guests over the holidays.

 - 2 cups dry white wine

-- In a small food processor, blend the garlic, thyme, rosemary, and oil, scraping down the sides of the bowl occasionally, until the garlic is minced.
+- In a small food processor, blend the garlic, olive oil, thyme and rosemary, scraping down the sides of the bowl occasionally, until the garlic is minced.

 - Untie the pork roast to separate the two pork loins.
 Sprinkle the pork generously with salt and pepper.
 Arrange the pancetta slices on a work surface, overlapping slightly to form a rectangle.
 Spread a fourth of the garlic mixture over the flat side of one pork loin, then top with the remaining pork loin, flat side down, to reform the pork roast.
 Using kitchen twine, tie the pork roast to secure the loins in place.
 Spread the remaining garlic mixture over the surface of the pork and place it on top of the pancetta.
 Wrap the pancetta slices around the pork to cover as completely as possible.
 Place the pork in a roasting pan.
 Cover and refrigerate for at least 1 hour and up to 24 hours.